Your Cycle Toronto staff are hard at work representing you on the streets and at City Hall.

 Tamara Nahal is the Community Engagement Manager at Cycle Toronto.
 She supports our ward advocates and district leaders, assists in campaign management, and provides program assistance and coordination.
 Prior to joining Cycle Toronto, she worked in the fields of public policy, communications, and urban planning, most recently working as a content writer.
 Her research interests include active transportation, public transit, visual art, identity, and public space.
 She holds a Masters of Urban Planning from Ryerson University.

-Programs & Operations Coordinator
+Programs & Operations Lead

-Claire McFarlane is the programs and operations coordinator for Cycle Toronto.
+Claire McFarlane is the programs and operations lead for Cycle Toronto.
 She's also the director of The Bad Girls* Bike Club—an organization that runs workshops and group rides for women, trans and non-binary people—which she co-founded in 2016.
 Claire sits on the Charlie's FreeWheels board as the director of marketing and communications.
 In 2017, she graduated with a bachelors of Journalism from Ryerson University.
 She likes to go on cycling adventures whenever she can.

 Bike to School - Partnership Project Staff

 Assistant Manager, Sustainable Communities - Bike to School Project, Bike Host, Bike Repair Hub